Residential and Commercial Plumbing & Heating Experts

 Now, let’s take a look at some of the most important furnace parts of an electric furnace.

-The contactor in an electric furnace works closely with the thermostat to switch the voltage to your heating element.
+The contactor is an electric furnace that works closely with the thermostat to switch the voltage to your heating element.
 When the thermostat reaches the right temperature, the contactor turns off the heat by opening the connection,

-Your contactor is a necessary component to the operation of your electric furnace.
-It is critical to warming your home during the colder weather.
+Your contractor is a necessary component to the operation of your electric furnace.
+It is critical to warm your home during the colder weather.